http417/ReactNativeFoodApp/README.md

         lastRefreshDate flag in the redux store.
      - if lastRefreshDate is more than 10 minutes past, data fetch & refresh process is kicked off and lastRefreshDate updated

+  5. React Redux Separation of Container and Presentational Components
+      - Initially I separated all containers (from  associated presentational components) into a separate folder
+      - Decided to combine container components with their associated presentational components in same file.
+      - the initial separated structure provided little actual value; plus the container components are generally tiny.
+      - the combined file structure makes it easier to check what redux store props are being passed in to presentation component

 *** ==================      Issues:       ================================================================ ****

  ** Funtionality Issues

+ 1) user's last viewed screen isn't stored.  when they leave app and return, they always go through front door.
-  - authentication of user's credentials are mocked using local device AsynchStorage -- ideally, authentication is done with a legit server authentication process -- a mock authentication token is stored in the redux store -- password is stored in asynchStorage and is not encrypted
+ 2) authentication of user's credentials are mocked using local device AsynchStorage -- ideally, authentication is done with a legit server authentication process -- a mock authentication token is stored in the redux store -- password is stored in asynchStorage and is not encrypted -- multiple people can log into this test app, but there is one cart in redux store that is shared -- i'm ok with this because i don't think this app is meant to be used by multiple users anyway
+ 3) updated server data may cause unhandled issues
-  - unhandled issue: what happens if the menu is refreshed and user is on an item detail page for an item that is no longer available?
+    -- e.g what happens if user is on an item detail page for an item that is no longer available?
-    - user interface: what will happen to the page
+    - user interface: what will happen to that page
-    - cart data: the cart should be updated to delete the item
-  - need handling for edge cases in case of network problems
+ 4) if data is stale, the checkout process needs a workflow to update the cart and proactively notify user

+** Code Maintenance Issues:
+ 1) need to implement unit tests (TBD)
-  - components lack default props and prop type checking (TBD)
+ 2) components lack default props and prop type checking (TBD)

-** Reliability Issues:
-  - need to implement unit tests (TBD)

 ** Clean Code Standards
-  - styling is littered throughout - very messy
+ 1) styling is littered throughout - very messy
     -- consider using styled components to help bring order to chaos
-  - code can be cleaned up such as breaking large functions apart and commenting more

--- even though multiple people can log in through this test app, there is only only cart in the redux store that all users share
-  -- i'm ok with this because i don't think this app is meant to be used by multiple users anyway

 *** ================== Create React Native App Documentatin: ================== ****